ManDarkDev/ControlApplication/README.md

 Make sure your Flask server is running and reachable.

-Once confirmed, run your control script (Luxor Challenge.py) and observe the outputs.
+Once confirmed, run your control script (controlapplication.py) and observe the outputs.

 Always make sure your syntax is clean.